you stop prompting.

 how much does spacebrr cost? +

 spacebrr is free during the research preview.
-You fund your own compute (Claude Code, Codex, or Gemini) separately.
+You fund your own compute (Claude Code) separately.
 No API key management.
 Agents run on your machine.

 what can spacebrr agents do overnight for a solo founder? +